esl/MongooseIM/doc/rest-api/Metrics-backend.md

 ## Introduction

+!!!
+Warning
-**Warning:** This API is considered obsolete.
+    This API is considered obsolete.
     Please use [WombatOAM](https://www.erlang-solutions.com/capabilities/wombatoam/) for monitoring or one of the [exometer reporters](../operation-and-maintenance/Logging-&-monitoring.md#monitoring) and your favourite statistics service.

 To expose MongooseIM metrics, an adequate endpoint must be included in the [listen](../advanced-configuration/listen.md) section of `mongooseim.toml`.
 The specific configuration options are described in